On Mirzakhani's twist torus conjecture: Flows on moduli spaces

 induce the \textbf{Teichm\"uller geodesic flow} and \textbf{unstable Teichm\"uller horocycle flow}, respectively We denote by $P\le \PSL_2\RR$ the group of upper-triangular matrices generated by geodesic and horocycle flows.

-On each component $\cQ$ of each stratum of quadratic differentials, there is an $\PSL_2\RR$-invariant ergodic {\bf Masur--Smillie--Veech probability measure} $\nu_\cQ$ in the class of Lebesgue.
-It is constructed from the natural affine measure in period coordinate charts by assigning to a set $E \subset \cQ$ the affine measure of the cone $\{tE \mid t \in (0,1]\}$.
+Each component $\cQ$ of each stratum of quadratic differentials has a natural affine measure coming from period coordinate charts.
+This induces a $\PSL_2\RR$-invariant ergodic {\bf Masur--Smillie--Veech probability measure} $\nu_\cQ^1$ on the unit area locus $\cQ^1$ by assigning to a set $E \subset \cQ^1$ the affine measure of the cone $\{tE \mid t \in (0,1]\}$, divided by the total mass of $\cQ^1$.
 A characterization of the $\PSL_2\RR$-invariant ergodic probability measures on $\QoM_g$ was given by Eskin--Mirzakhani \cite{EM}.
 See \S\ref{sec: AISs} and Theorem \ref{thm:EMM} below.